smotastic/cabbage-galaxy-nuxt/design/README.md

 - Image Upload: You can upload images in a document, which will then be stored in some bucket, and can be referenced in the document

 - Label Autocompletion: Based on existing labels, i want to get an autocompletion when i begin to type my labels so i can quickly add them to an existing tree structure

+- script to generate markdown files based on name content and labels in filesystem